Can Vitamin D Prevent Dementia?

 The action of vitamin D in dementia is not completely clear, but it may be by helping clear amyloid from the brain in Alzheimer’s disease, and by maintaining the health of the blood vessels in the brain, reducing or preventing vascular disease.How Do We Get Vitamin D?

 Oily fish is a good source of vitamin D, as is liver, egg yolks, cod liver oil, dairy products, and fortified milk, juice, flour, bread and cereal.
-To get vitamin D from the sun, spend somewhere between five and 30 minutes a couple of times a week in the sun (just avoid being burned, and wear plenty of sunscreen if staying out in the sun for longer periods).Business energy with a difference
+To get vitamin D from the sun, spend somewhere between five and 30 minutes a couple of times a week in the sun (just avoid being burned, and wear plenty of sunscreen if staying out in the sun for longer periods).- Can Vitamins Prevent Cancer?

 - Can Vitamins Prevent Colds?